skaersoe/nbi/full_cycle/README.txt

 	same as that created by sframe_create_cycle.py, except that it compiles and runs.
-	The power of this extended script is that it can read a list of variables either directly from a root-file, or from a textile with variable declarations.
+	The power of this extended script is that it can read a list of variables either directly from a root-file, or from a text file with variable declarations.
 	It can then produce code that uses these variables in the sframe cycle.
 	If the name of an OUTTREE is given, code will be generated to copy all input variables to an output tree.